Cheeseburger in Paradise (restaurant): Lahaina, Hawaii

-A chain named Cheeseburger Restaurants based in Portola, California has one of their restaurants located in oceanfront Lahaina, Hawaii, also named "Cheeseburger in Paradise".
+A chain named Cheeseburger Restaurants based in Portola, California had one of their restaurants located in oceanfront Lahaina, Hawaii, also named "Cheeseburger in Paradise".
 This chain, which began in 1989, has no relation to Jimmy Buffett's business.
 Buffett sued the owners in 1997.
 After a four-year legal battle, a settlement was reached that allowed Laren Gartner and Edna Bayliff to keep the name at their existing restaurants in Lahaina and Waikiki but prevented them from using it at any additional locations.
+The Lahaina location burned down due to a wildfire in August 2023.